Logo preload

 Meanwhile, outbreaks of Cholera have killed dozens — and infected thousands — of people in Nigeria and Zimbabwe.

 Cholera is a disease caused by a bacterial infection of the intestine.
-While symptoms can be mild, 10-20% of infected people develop acute diarrhea and vomiting, which can cause severe dehydration, shock, and death.
+10-20% of infected people develop acute diarrhea and vomiting, leading to severe dehydration, shock, and even death.

-The disease is usually transmitted through food or water that has been contaminated by the feces of an infected person, or person-to-person via contact with contaminated hands.
+The disease spreads through contaminated food or water from an infected person’s feces or through direct contact with contaminated hands.
 Symptoms typically appear within 2-3 days.

 Because the incubation period is so short, Cholera cases can rise quickly.
-And since the first 24 hours of the disease’s manifestation are the most dangerous (deadly dehydration can occur in as few as 12 hours), a rapid response is crucial to contain an outbreak.
+The first 24 hours of the disease are the most dangerous, with deadly dehydration possible in just 12 hours.
+A rapid response is crucial to containing an outbreak.

 Fulcrum Community was created for use in emergencies like these.
-Government agencies, humanitarian groups, and other nonprofits employ our powerful mobile data collection platform at no cost to help communities recovering from natural disasters or dealing with deadly outbreaks.
+Government agencies, humanitarian groups, and other nonprofits use our powerful mobile data collection platform for free.
+This support helps communities recover from natural disasters or manage deadly outbreaks..

 Organizations that have successfully used Fulcrum include the Clinton Health Access Initiative, Harvard School of Public Health, Johns Hopkins Bloomberg School of Public Health, and Malaria Consortium.